stretchr/gorc/README.md

 Usage
 =====

 Using gort is easy.
-Just execute the command:
+Just execute:

+	gort
+or

 	gort test

 gort will recurse the directory structure and run `go test -i` & `go test` for each directory that contains tests.